 Position threads together the digital and physical worlds.
 Knowing your position isn’t enough—you need the context of a map to understand where you are and gain perspective on where to go next.

 Sometimes there’s tension between what we see on a map and what we see in reality.
 Maybe a downed tree is obscuring a trail, a building has changed names, or new construction appears where you expected an open space.
-In these cases, position can be a source of truth that is unaffected by changes in the physical world.
+In these cases, position can be a source of truth that is unaffected by changes in the physical world, allowing us to see what others can’t.

 In other cases, position supplements our knowledge of the physical world.
 Augmented reality technology can use precise positioning information to layer unseen objects on top of visible ones.
 One utility company in New Jersey layers the position of underground utility pipes on top of workers’ views of the physical road, showing them exactly where to dig to complete repairs.